LinjieLyu/Intrinsic-Edit/README.md

 ## Pipeline

 1. Start with the original image.
-2. Use `rgb2x` from [RGBX](https://github.com/zheng95z/rgbx) to decompose the image into intrinsic channels (e.g., albedo, shading, irradiance).
+2. Use `rgb2x` from [RGBX](https://github.com/zheng95z/rgbx) to decompose the image into intrinsic channels (e.g., albedo, normal, irradiance).
 Try different seeds for potentially better decompositions.
 3. Edit one or more channels (e.g., modify the albedo channel for object removal or appearance editing).
 4. Run the demo to view the edited results.